 Certified users of pesticides are further classified as either private applicators or commercial applicators.
-Certification requirements and processes are somewhat different for each group, and may differ by State when state requirements are more stringent than federal.
+Certification requirements and processes are somewhat different for each group and may differ by State when state requirements are more stringent than federal.
 For example, some states require certification of applicators to use ANY EPA-registered pesticide, not just restricted use pesticides.
 Please contact your state's applicator certification agency or your state Extension Pesticide Safety Education Program for state-specific regulations.
 You may contact either for further assistance.
-For contact information, see chapter G.